Vargasavour Recipes

 Instructions

-• Unroll the shortcrust pastry sheets and cut them into circles large enough to line. (you can use a cutter or a glass bowl to guide you).
+• Unroll the shortcrust pastry sheets and cut out circles large enough to fit your tart tin.
+You can use a cutter or a small bowl as a guide.

-• Gently press the pastry circles into the tins, ensuring they cover the base and sides.
-Trim off any excess pastry from the edges.
+• Gently press each pastry circle into the tart tins, making sure they line the base and sides.
+Trim any excess.

-• Prick the bottom of each tart shell with a fork.
-Line the pastry shells with baking parchment and fill them with baking beans.
+• Prick the base of each tart shell with a fork.
+Line with baking parchment and fill with baking beans.

-• Bake as per pastry package instructions for about 10-12 minutes or until the edges are just starting to brown.
+• Bake according to the pastry package instructions, about 10-12 minutes, until the edges are lightly golden.

-• Remove the parchment and beans.
-Set aside.
+• Remove the parchment and beans, and set the tart shells aside.

-• Stir in the lemon zest, lemon juice, and breadcrumbs, mixing well.
-Cook for 1-2 minutes.
+• Stir in the lemon zest, lemon juice, and breadcrumbs.
+Mix until well combined and cook for 1-2 minutes.

-• Spoon the treacle filling into the tartlet shells, distributing evenly.
-Smooth the top with the back of a spoon.
+• Spoon the filling evenly into the tart shells, smoothing the tops with the back of a spoon.

-• Allow the tartlets to cool for a few minutes in the tins before carefully transferring them to a wire rack to cool completely.
+• Let the tarts cool in the tin for a few minutes, then carefully transfer to a wire rack to cool completely.

 • Serve warm or at room temperature.